40 Photos Of Incredibly Cute Cats Having The Time Of Their Lives At Random Stores

 Behavioral Enrichment Techniques

-He suggests incorporating puzzle feeders, climbing structures, and interactive play sessions to replicate the thrill of exploration in a safe manner.
 This approach encourages natural behaviors and keeps cats mentally stimulated, leading to healthier and happier pets.

 25. This feels so good